 Crowdsourcing is using collective intelligence gathered from the public and using that information to complete business-related tasks.
-These tasks are normally completed by the company or a third-party service provider but through crowdsourcing the public assists in the completion of these tasks.
-Companies are often attracted to crowdsourcing because it expands their talent pool and is often free.
+These tasks are normally completed by the company or a third-party service provider but through the power of crowdsourcing, the public assists in the completion of these tasks.
+Companies are attracted to crowdsourcing because it expands their talent pool.

 Popular Types of Crowdsourcing

-Crowdfunding - Instead of looking for investors fund a project; crowdfunding allows people to raise money through an online platform.
+- Crowdfunding.
+Instead of looking for investors to fund a project, crowdfunding allows people to raise money through an online platform.
 A person might make a video describing the project they want to fund and post a link to that video on a social media site.
 If all goes well, that person’s contacts will not only give money but also share the link to the video, encouraging their contacts to give money as well.

-Crowdcontests - Perhaps you need a design logo for your company, or you want to create a blog featuring short stories.
-So you invite people such as writers or designers to participate in a contest.
+- Crowdcontests.
+Lets say you need a design logo for your company, or you want to create a blog featuring short stories.
+You can invite people such as writers or designers to participate in a contest.
 The contestants will work on the project and send you their submissions.
 You decide which submission is the best and compensate the winner accordingly.

-Microtasking - Microtasking is exactly what it sounds like.
+- Microtasking.
+Microtasking is exactly what it sounds like.
 You take a big task and break it up into a bunch of small tasks, which you then assign to a crowd.
-For example, if you have 5000 photos that need captions, you can tell the crowd that you want each person to create one caption for each photo, and you can offer to pay them X amount of dollars or cents per caption.
+For example, if you have 5,000 photos that need captions, you can tell the crowd that you want each person to create one caption for each photo, and you can offer to pay them a certain amount of dollars, or cents, per caption.